ajhenley/gitbook/inheritance.md

-# Inheritance
+###Inheritance
+Let's talk about another key concept from object-oriented programming.
-inheritance: Forming new classes based on existing ones. a way to share/reuse code between two or more classes
+Inheritance: Forming new classes based on existing ones. a way to share/reuse code between two or more classes

 superclass: Parent class being extended.